 The truth is, while decentralized paths like Fediverse are vital to the change and challenge we need, not to mention keeping the spirit of the #openweb alive, they’re still pushing hard for space in a corporate-dominated internet.
 If we only take the #mainstreaming and NGO path, the existence of projects could be used by the dotcons to maintain their monopoly while paying lip service to “competition.”

-The question is, can we really afford to be only the ‘alternative’ when the stakes are so high?
+The question, can we really afford to be only the ‘token alternative’ when the stakes are so high?
 Or do we need to find a way to build native projects that not only stands apart from the #dotcons, but also changes and challenges them on equal ground?
 It’s time to think beyond being the counterculture, and start focusing on how we grow and sustain real alternatives.
-If we don’t, if we cop out on #fluffy only paths, there is a real danger that we’ll just keep serving as convenient props in mainstream monopoly charade.
+If we don’t, if we cop out on #fluffy only paths, there is a danger that we’ll just keep serving as convenient props in mainstream monopoly charade.

 The #openweb, a partnership, not a nasty walk over